 Least cost planning was defined by the 2009 Oregon Legislature in the Jobs and Transportation Act (House Bill 2001): "Least-cost planning means a process of comparing direct and indirect costs of demand and supply options to meet transportation goals, policies or both, where the intent of the process is to identify the most cost-effective mix of options."
-The Oregon Department of Transportation (ODOT) is now working with stakeholders to develop a least cost planning methodology that will meet the definition above.
-ODOT expects LCP to enable a more comprehensive evaluation of possible solutions and improve consistency, transparency, and accountability for decisions made with LCP.
+The Oregon Department of Transportation (ODOT) worked with stakeholders to develop a least cost planning methodology that meets the definition above.
+Mosaic will enable a more comprehensive evaluation of possible solutions and improve consistency, transparency, and accountability for transportation planning-level decisions.

-The STIP Stakeholder Committee is serving as the LCP development project steering committee.
+The STIP Stakeholder Committee served as the Mosaic development project steering committee.
+Several other staff and interagency workgroups and technical advisors helped to develop Mosaic.

 Adobe Reader, or equivalent, is required to view PDF files.
 Click the "Get Adobe Reader" image to get a free download of the reader from Adobe.